Dreamerryao/TreatmentTreeFront/README.md

 Click on a green or red square to explore it in detail view.

-Click on an action where the indices of Vasopressor and Intravenous are to show other similar policy in sequence view.
+Right-click on an action where the indices of Vasopressor and Intravenous are to show other similar policy in sequence view.

+Double click on an action to expand the node.

 *TODO: fix the real record in the top of the view to make comparison easier.*